Unemployment rate in East Midlands is 'promising' as figures drop after reaching highest level in 18 months

 Scott Knowles, East Midlands Chamber chief executive, said: “These figures are relatively promising as they suggest the unemployment rate isn’t spiralling upwards after reaching an 18-month peak in the previous set of data.

-“However, future recruitment prospects are less optimistic, with a net six per cent decline for the next three months.
+“However, future recruitment prospects are less optimistic, with a net 6 per cent decline for the next three months.

 “With intentions to invest in training also down, this suggests businesses need support from Government to invest in their people, whether that be in upskilling their existing workforce or reskilling prospective employees to fill skills gaps.